mrocklin/blog/_posts/work/2018-08-28-dataframe-performance-high-level.md

     Someone experienced in database-like computations and parallel computing can probably predict pretty well which computations will do well.

+However, configuration may be required.
+Often people find that parallel solutions don't meet expectations when they first try them out.
+Unfortunately most distributed systems require some configuration to perform optimally.

 ### There are other options to speed up Pandas

-It's worth pointing out that many people looking to speed up Pandas don't need parallelism.
+Many people looking to speed up Pandas don't need parallelism.
 There are often several other tricks like encoding text data, using efficient file formats, avoiding groupby.apply, and so on that are more effective at speeding up Pandas than switching to parallelism.

 ### Comparing Apache Spark and Dask

-When it comes to dataframes Apache Spark and Dask are similar in some ways and different in others.
-At a high level ...
+> Assuming that yes, I do want parallelism, should I choose Apache Spark, or Dask dataframes?

+This is often decided more by cultural preferences (JVM vs Python, all-in-one-tool vs integration with other tools) than performance differences, but I'll try to outline a few things here:

--  Spark dataframes will be much better when you have complex SQL-style queries (think 100+ line queries) where their query optimizer can kick in.
+-  Spark dataframes will be much better when you have large SQL-style queries (think 100+ line queries) where their query optimizer can kick in.
--  Dask dataframes will be much better when queries go outside of Spark's internal map-shuffle-reduce paradigm.
+-  Dask dataframes will be much better when queries go beyond typical database queries.
 This happens most often in time series, random access, and other complex computations.
 -  Spark will integrate better with JVM and data engineering technology.
-That is where it comes from.
+   Spark will also come with everything pre-packaged.
+Spark is its own ecosystem.
 -  Dask will integrate better with Python code.
-A dask dataframe is just a bunch of Pandas dataframes, so if you're coming from Pandas it's usually pretty trivial to evolve to Dask.
+Dask is designed to integrate with other libraries and pre-existing systems.
+If you're coming from an existing Pandas-based workflow then it's usually much easier to evolve to Dask.

-Generally speaking though for most operations you'll be fine using either one.
-But generally people often choose between Pandas/Dask and Spark based on cultural preference.
+Generally speaking for most operations you'll be fine using either one.
+People often choose between Pandas/Dask and Spark based on cultural preference.
 Either they have people that really like the Python ecosystem, or they have people that really like the Spark ecosystem.

-Also dataframes are only a small part of each project.
-Spark and Dask both do many other things where the comparison is much more distinct.
-Spark has a graph analysis library, Dask doesn't.
+Dataframes are also only a small part of each project.
+Spark and Dask both do many other things that aren't dataframes.
+For example Spark has a graph analysis library, Dask doesn't.
 Dask supports multi-dimensional arrays, Spark doesn't.
 Spark is generally higher level and all-in-one while Dask is lower-level and focuses on integrating into other tools.

+For more information, see [Dask's "Comparison to Spark documentation"](http://dask.pydata.org/en/latest/spark.html).

 ### Apache Arrow

 > What about Arrow?
 Is Arrow faster than Pandas?

-This question doesn't make sense... yet.
+This question doesn't quite make sense... *yet*.

-Today, Arrow isn't a computational dataframe implementation; it's just a way to move data around between different systems and file formats.
-As a result, the question of "is Arrow faster than Pandas" isn't actually a question that you want answered today.
-Arrow doesn't do any computation today.
+Arrow is not a replacement for Pandas.
+Arrow is a way to move data around between different systems and different file formats.
+Arrow does not do computation today.
+If you use Pandas or Spark or Dask you might be using Arrow without even knowing it.
+Today Arrow is more useful for other libraries than it is to end-users.

 However, this is likely to change in the future.
-Arrow developers are planning to write computational code around Arrow that we would expect to be faster than the code in either Pandas or Spark.
+Arrow developers plan to write computational code around Arrow that we would expect to be faster than the code in either Pandas or Spark.
 This is probably a year or two away though.
 There will probably be some effort to make this semi-compatible with